 For $60, I don’t think you can get a better brand new stick for a young player than the Jr. You might be able to get something comparable, but not better.
 At $100, I know you can’t get a better complete stick that’s high school legal than the Int.
 StringKing doesn’t recommend the Int. for play above 14 years old, but I think this stick can handle the competition.
 Worse case scenario, you’d need a 155 gram shaft to withstand the checks in high school.
 At $150 or $140, the Sr. is one of the best values for competitive high school and college play in lacrosse.

-StringKing Lacrosse Mark I and Mark II line is also an amazing option for players that are looking for consistency and value.
+StringKing Lacrosse Mark I and Mark II line is also a fantastic option for players looking for consistency and value.
 StringKing now sells all those heads for $89.99 and they also have the Metal 2 shafts for those seeking more durability.
-It’s no secret that there are tons of options in lacrosse and deciding on a stick can be hard, but with StringKing you know you’ll get quality and an assurance behind that too.
+It’s no secret that there are tons of options in lacrosse and deciding on a stick can be challenging, but with StringKing you know you’ll get quality and assurance behind that too.